jhayer/bacterial_genomics_training/docs/project_organisation.md

 ```

 !!! question
-    Put your loop in a script, and commit everything with `git`
+    Put your loop in a script